What is a money market account?

 As you do your research, one of the most important factors to consider is the money market account’s annual percentage yield.
 The annual percentage yield, or APY, indicates how much you will earn with compound interest over the year.
 In other words, it’s the interest earned on your first deposit as well as the interest earned on top of other interest earnings.
 The higher the number, the more your money will grow.

 Next, review any account restrictions.
 Check to see whether the money market account requirements make it too difficult to earn the yield or to sidestep a fee.
-It’s not uncommon to see large balance requirements.
-For example, BMO Harris Bank currently requires a $5,000 minimum opening deposit to earn 1.95 percent APY on its money market account.
+It’s not uncommon to see large balance requirements, such as $25,000.

 Also, make sure to look for fees, including whether the account charges a penalty if you close it within three months of opening.
 Look out for monthly fees, transfer fees, shipping fees, inactive account fees and other penalties.

 What is the difference between a money market account vs. other accounts

 Money market account vs. checking account

 While money market accounts may offer check-writing privileges, these accounts aren’t designed to be used like checking accounts.
 Under a federal mandate, you will have a limit on how many times you can withdraw money from these accounts.
 The best money market account rates are much higher than checking accounts, however.